 St. Joseph du lac

-With more than 40 varieties of pumpkin and squash to pick from, Le Centre D’Interpretation de la Courge in the lower Laurentians is a sure bet if you’re looking for that perfect pumpkin to carve.
-Beyond the pumpkin patch you can also find a picnic area, playground and treehouse for kids, as well as a restaurant and squash museum.
-Moreover the staff will be on hand to help you with recipe ideas, and teach you everything you want to know about Cucurbitaceae.
-Season runs from September to end of October daily from 9 a.m. to 5 p.m.
-Approximately a 45 minute drive from Montreal.
+Le Centre d’Interpretation de la Courge in the lower Laurentians is a sure bet if you’re looking for that perfect pumpkin to carve.
+Beyond the pumpkin patch, you can also find a picnic area, playground and treehouse for kids, as well as a restaurant and squash museum.
+Moreover, every Saturday and Sunday, the staff will be on hand to help you with recipe ideas, and teach you everything you want to know about gourds.
+Additionally, on Sunday, Sept.
+15 and every Sunday from Sept.
+29 until Oct.
+20, Le Centre D’Interpretation de la Courge will host local musical group Les Jacks from 1 p.m. until 4 p.m.
+The season runs from Sept.
+1 to Oct.
+31 and it is open daily from 9 a.m. to 5 p.m.
+Approximately 45 minutes from Montreal.
+Admission is free.

 La Magie de la Pomme